sarah254-tech/Networking/notes/networking_models.md

 > Think of this layer as **Google Maps for your data** — deciding the best route across the internet.

+**Control Plane**:  This is where the Routers tables lie.
+Routers are nodes and the links between are the Egdes.
+Routers create a sort of maps or graphs that are connected.

 ### 🧠 Core Responsibilities

 | Function | Meaning |
 |---|---|
 Logical addressing | Assigns IP addresses to devices |
-Routing | Chooses best path across networks |
+Routing (Routing Table) | Chooses best path across networks |
 Packet forwarding | Moves data from router to router |
 Fragmentation | Breaks large packets if needed |